 I understand the top has no limit, but our budget does.
 Would anyone be so kind to give an upper and lower limit that they've set when buying a gift for a grown child?
 For holiday, birthday, or whatever?

 First off, see what they might need, instead of cash.
 We have 4 adult children, and they will let us know things they want or need, for example, one daughter and her husband requested an electric griddle, the next year her sister asked for one.
-When you get them something they need, they seem to appreciate it more, however, your support and backing will probably mean more to them then gifts.

 Ask them !
 We have a grandson in college and we send him small gift cards to gas stations and grocery stores every month.
 He calls to say he appreciates it.
 I keep track, because we have 4 more behind him.